 For a demo of the Nissan Ariya’s audio system head on over to our YouTube channel.

 In terms of its audio configuration, the Advance models house two speakers at the rear and four at the front of the cabin.
 The Evolve trim bolsters the configuration to a total of 10 speakers, but to our count, there are 11 audio drivers.
-At the rear, it’s unchanged from the Advance trim, with a speaker positioned within each of the doors.
-Similarly, within the front doors, you’ll find a mid- or full-range driver and a tweeter towards the mirror triangle.
+At the rear, it’s unchanged from the Advance trim, with a 5.25″ speaker positioned within each of the doors.
+Similarly, within the front doors, you’ll find a 6×9″ speaker and a 1″ tweeter towards the mirror triangle.

 The inclusion of a subwoofer in the Bose system certainly bolsters the vehicle’s sub-bass response.
 Indeed, songs that have a pronounced low-end rumble come to life; while, it’s not quite up there with more premium systems that offer an even better lower-end extension, it’s still a notable upgrade over the Advance system that omits a subwoofer altogether.